One Foot in the Grave: Cultural impact

 Due to the series' popularity, people who constantly complain and are irritated by minor things are often compared to Victor Meldrew by the British media.
 Renwick disputes this usage however, claiming that Victor's reactions are entirely in proportion to the things that happen to him.

 Renwick integrated some of the plots and dialogue from the series into a novel, which was first published by BBC Books in 1992.
 A second novel, One Foot in the Grave and Counting, was published in 2021.
 Renwick also adapted four episodes for BBC Radio 2, which first aired between 21 January 1995 and 11 February 1995.
 The episodes are "Alive and Buried", "In Luton Airport, No One Can Hear You Scream", "Timeless Time" and "The Beast in the Cage".
 They are regularly repeated on the digital speech station BBC Radio 4 Extra and are available on audio CD.

 Wilson dislikes saying his character's catchphrase ("I don't believe it!") and only performs the line for charity events for a small fee.
 This became a joke in the actor's guest appearance as himself in the Father Ted episode "The Mainland", where Ted annoys him by constantly repeating his catchphrase.
 The situation was conceived when Father Ted writers Graham Linehan and Arthur Mathews sat behind Wilson at a performance of Le Cirque du Soleil at the Royal Albert Hall.
-They considered how "tasteless and wrong" it would be to lean forward to him every time that an acrobat did a stunt and yell the catchphrase and then they realised that that's exactly what their fictional priests would do.
+They considered how "tasteless and wrong" it would be to lean forward to him every time that an acrobat did a stunt and yell the catchphrase and then they realised that that was exactly what their fictional priests would do.
 This was also played upon when Wilson made a guest appearance on the comedy TV quiz show Shooting Stars, in which Vic Reeves and Bob Mortimer purposefully misquoted his catchphrase by referring to him as "Richard 'I don't believe you' Wilson".

-In February 2020, a podcast was created 'One Foot in the Podcast' by a regular fan of the show, Tom Griffith.
-This brought about an episode-by-episode review of the sitcom with different guests contributing throughout the podcast series.
-As the podcast grew in popularity, Griffith was able to attract Richard Wilson on for an initial interview, with Wilson making a second appearance in a follow-up fan Q&A discussion.
+One Foot in the Grave - 30 Years Of Laughs

-Alongside Wilson, Griffith was able to interview Doreen Mantle, as well as writer and creator, David Renwick, who made three appearances on the podcast.
-Other guests have included actors Michael Fenton Stevens, Gordon Peters and James Dreyfus.
-In addition to this, Art Director for Series 4, Richard Drew and Series 6 Director, Chris Gernon also interviewed.
-Most recently, Owen Brenman interviewed, revealing an in-depth insight into his time on the show.
+In April 2023, Channel 5 aired a 67-minute special retrospective for their "Comedy Classics" series.
+Cast, crew and celebrities discuss and pay tribute to the show.
+The documentary features an interview with Wilson, sharing his memories of the show, along with other cast members Doreen Mantle, who was 96 years old at the time, Angus Deayton, as well as director Christine Gernon.